benshimonz/V1/README.md

 _**Q58:** constraints on path segment types_

-In this example, the path must contain James Smith.
+In this example, the path must contain Rogar Bolton.
 Any other path segments are allowed

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q058.png)